Executive’s Guide to New Media-from Blogs to Social Networks

-- Participate within the community – this means, figure out (use Google Analytics for this) which key words your customers and readers are using to get to you, and use those same key words to go out into the ‘net and see what else it is they are seeing.
+- Participate within the community – this means, figure out (use Google Analytics for this) which keywords your customers and readers are using to get to you.
+Also, use those same keywords to go out into the ‘net and see what else it is they are seeing.
 Which blogs and communities are they getting to?
-Which Flickr photo streams?
+Or which Flickr photo streams?
 Which Youtube videos are up?
 Add comments, like on Facebook, etc. And do damage control if you have to — as this is a way to find the bad with the good, too.

 - Learn how to help community leaders – which bloggers really get your company?
 Maybe you’re a role-playing game site and there are fan fiction writers – so, who’s really good?
 Who are your fans?
 The ‘net has a lot of positives with the negatives.
 It’s not all about putting out fires.
 It’s also about promoting the good stuff.

 - Build your own online community – this can be through forums, it can be a Facebook page, it can be getting Twitter followers, etc. and,

 - Analyze and Adjust – but of course!
 If you’re about to hit an iceberg, you might wanna change course.

 All in all, it was a decent read,.
 However, the strategy piece at the end, for me, mattered the most.
 Otherwise, I would suggest reading Avinash Kaushik or Shama Hyder Kabani.